IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Application created](images/application-ready.png)

-Before you start domain modeling, let's run the Software Factory, so that later on when you're modelling you can see the impact of the modelling changes to the code base in isolation.
+Before you start domain modeling, let's run the Software Factory, so that later on when you're modelling you can see the impact of the modelling changes in isolation.

 * Run the `Software Factory`, either by pressing `F5` or the button in the tool bar.
 * Click `Apply Changes`.